goodmancode/slate-keypad/slate-software/readme.md

 If you were using an older commit, make sure to update CircuitPython and associated libraries to stable release >= **7.0.0**.
 Guide for updating can be found on this page: https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/circuitpython

-This code is essentially a slightly-modified version of Adafruit's Touch Deck code and guide: https://learn.adafruit.com/touch-deck-lcd-control-pad/
+This code is a modified version of Adafruit's Touch Deck code and guide: https://learn.adafruit.com/touch-deck-lcd-control-pad/